hugos94/traffic-signs-database/README.md

 # traffic-signs-database
-This is a repository for images database that are used in the classification of Brazilian road traffic signs.
+This is a repository for images dataset that are used in the classification of Brazilian road traffic signs.